Stay Connected

 At the heart of this effort is a simple but powerful idea: when we change the story, we can change the system.

-In this initial phase of implementation, the goals are to increase understanding of the challenges faced by the ECE workforce among parents and guardians, increase collaboration between parents and early childhood educators, and to mobilize the ECE workforce to exert pressure on policy makers.
+In this phase of implementation, the goals were to increase understanding of the challenges faced by the ECE workforce among parents and guardians, increase collaboration between parents and early childhood educators, and to mobilize the ECE workforce to exert pressure on policy makers.

 Key components of Phase 1 include: